CCHU9015 Sex and Intimacy in Modern Times /

 CCHU9039 Sexuality and Culture

 What is sexual and gender diversity?
 How does the experience of our own genderedness and sexuality define members of sexual and gender minorities as people, and shape our opinions about those people who do not share our experiences or who do not express their sexuality in the same ways as we do?
 In this course, which has the potential to be life-changing, we will look at these sorts of questions and we will do so while learning about (and in many cases meeting and talking with) people whose gender or sexuality places them on the fringes of mainstream society.
 People who are gay, lesbian, bisexual or asexual; transgender people and individuals who cross dress, or play with bondage, domination, use pornography, and/or are involved in commercial sex activities.
-In lectures and tutorials we will examine questions such as: To what extent are sexual and gender diversity biologically “hard-wired” rather than learnt?
-What is “normal” in human sexuality and gender?
-How, when thinking about sexual and gender diversity, do we distinguish normal from abnormal, different from deviant, and healthy from sick?
+In lectures and tutorials we will examine questions such as: To what extent are sexual and gender diversity biologically ‘hard-wired’ rather than learned?
+What is ‘normal’ in human sexuality and gender?
 How, in an increasingly interconnected world, are our ideas about sexual and gender diversity changing?
 What are the intersectionality that we can discover in the whole course of learning and how do we use these learnings to help make a better world?
 We expect students will come out of the course with an informed, open-minded and critical understanding of the issues covered, and be better able to join contemporary debates on sexual and gender diversity, debates that so often stir deep emotions and challenge fundamental beliefs.

 Course Learning Outcomes